 A general timeline looks like:

-- During Clerkship period and prior to January 1 the year prior to anticipated graduation: Complete an application for distinction
+- During the clerkship period and before Jan.
+1 the year prior to anticipated graduation: Complete an application for Distinction

 - Aug.
 15 of graduation year: Confirm that you are still seeking the Distinction and meet with your mentor to confirm that you have planned all the requirements.

 - Jan.
 1: Have all course requirements completed for the thesis

 - Feb.
 1: Begin circulating thesis for committee approval and have presentation scheduled.